Rohit-Deshbhratar/SSIS_Practice/README.md

 In this project we are going to use a table named "PATIENTS" which contains patients data.
 We are going to apply conditional split on "GENDER" column of table "PATIENTS".
 Data will be split into "MALE" & "FEMALE" and stored into flat file named "PATIENTS_MALE" and "PATIENTS_FEMALE".

+## 9. Merge Transformation(With "SORT" transformation)
+In this project we are combining input from two flat files into one flat file.
+The data from both input file will be sorted first then merged and then saved into final output file.
+The data will be sorted on the basis of "PATIENT_ID" column present in both files.
+File used in this project are "Merge_Transformation_Female", "Merge_Transformation_Male" and "Merge_Transformation_Output".